nhsconnect/FHIR-NEWS2/pages/overview/overview_guide_versioning.md

 {% include important.html content="This site is under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}

 # Alpha #
-This implementation guidance is the Aphla release to support the development of NEWS2.
+This implementation guidance is the Alpha release to support the development of NEWS2.

 # Semantic Versioning #
 Given a version number MAJOR.MINOR.PATCH, increment the: